How to learn German for FreeFrom Apps to Youtube Channels, everything we know about learning german

 How to learn German with games

-- Babadum.com– Play Babadum, get the right answer from the 4 options and see your afternoon goes away while you get lost in this super addictive game.
+- Babadum.com– Play Babadum, get the right answer from the four options and see your afternoon goes away while you get lost in this super addictive game.

 - Lyricstraining.com – Why not learn German with some cool music?
-Translate your favourite tunes and get knowledge in exchange!
+Translate your favorite tunes and get knowledge in exchange!